Chevrolet Beretta: Trademark issue

 General Motors was sued by Fabbrica d'Armi Pietro Beretta for trademark infringement involving their use of the Beretta name for a car.
 The suit was settled out of court in 1989; GM and Beretta exchanged symbolic gifts: a Beretta GTU coupe and a pair of Beretta shotguns.
 General Motors donated US$500,000 to a Beretta-sponsored charity which was also affiliated with the GM Cancer Research Foundation.

 Motorsport

-The Beretta, using a splayed valve 4.5 liter 90 degree V6 engine, won the Trans Am Series championship in 1990.
+A Chevrolet Beretta, fitted with a splayed valve, 4.5 liter 90-degree V6 engine, won the Trans Am Series championship in 1990.